-[This section implements 33 CFR § 103.400 - § 103.410 regarding the Area Maritime Security Assessment, and either incorporates the report in [insert in this section] or attaches it to the AMSP.
-Tab B to Enclosure (2) contains a recommended report template.]
+[This section implements 33 C.F.R. § 103.400 - § 103.410 regarding the Area Maritime Security Assessment.
+The AMS Assessment report should be summarized in this section.
+Attach in its entirety as appendix 9500 utilizing Tab B to Enclosure (2) as the recommended report template.]